-- Approval of a formal charter for the Group. - Review of Memoranda of Understanding (MOU) between the various institutions. - o Concurrence on the Maintenance and Operations Plan. - Funding issues. - Concurrence on the Collaboration's plans for new membership in the collaboration. - Data sharing and data management policies. - Coordination regarding press releases and education and outreach activities. - Input on seasonal flight and personnel logistics planning. - Other matters related to successful operation of the IceCube Neutrino Observatory for science.
+- o Approval of a formal charter for the Group. - o Review of Memoranda of Understanding (MOU) between the various institutions. - o Concurrence on the Maintenance and Operations Plan. - o Funding issues. - o Concurrence on the Collaboration's plans for new membership in the collaboration. - o Data sharing and data management policies. - o Coordination regarding press releases and education and outreach activities. - o Input on seasonal flight and personnel logistics planning. - o Other matters related to successful operation of the IceCube Neutrino Observatory for science.